parisiam/scai-edu/docs/plugins.md

 # Theme

 The theme is also an additionnal plugin.
-The theme used is derived from the free version of the Moove theme: https://moodle.org/plugins/theme_moove (/theme/moove).
+The theme used is derived and customized from the free version of the Moove theme: https://moodle.org/plugins/theme_moove (/theme/moove).

-But this theme has been quite customised so **it cannot be reused from its original version NOR updated from it.**
+🛑 **NEVER update the theme, it would completly crash the site.**